 \section{Introduction}

 With the development of sensing technology in recent years, the high-rate and high-resolution image sensors have become ubiquitous in the smart manufacturing systems.
 Compared with other data types, i.e. spectrum, vector, etc., image data is more straightforward and easy to understand by human eyes.
-Images could convey rich and various information associated with 2D or 3D geometries, spatial-temporal structures, and multi-channel dynamic changes.
-Therefore, they are becoming more and more critical in many applications such as anomaly detection \citep{Hao17}, spatiotemporal characterization\citep{shao2017dynamic}, quality prediction \citep{Yifu20}, high dimensional profile monitoring \citep{Sergin19}, quality control and process optimization \citep{Chenang19, gao2020optimal}.
+Images can convey rich and various information associated with 2D or 3D geometries, spatial-temporal structures, and multi-channel dynamic changes.
+Therefore, {they are becoming more and more critical in many industrial and system engineering applications, such as anomaly detection} (\cite{Hao17}), {spatiotemporal characterization} (\cite{shao2017dynamic}), {quality prediction} (\cite{Yifu20}), {high dimensional profile monitoring} (\cite{Sergin19}), {quality control and process optimization} (\cite{Chenang19, gao2020optimal}).